Diabetes Diet, Eating, & Physical Activity

 If you use certain diabetes medicines or insulin and you skip or delay a meal, your blood glucose level can drop too low.
 Ask your health care team when you should eat and whether you should eat before and after physical activity.

 How much can I eat if I have diabetes?

-- The Body Weight Planner can help you tailor your plans to reach and maintain your goal weight.
+The Body Weight Planner can help you tailor your calorie and physical activity plans to reach and maintain your goal weight.

 To lose weight, you need to eat fewer calories and replace less healthy foods with foods lower in calories, fat, and sugar.

 If you have diabetes, are overweight or obese, and are planning to have a baby, you should try to lose any excess weight before you become pregnant.
 Learn more about planning for pregnancy if you have diabetes.

 Two common ways to help you plan how much to eat if you have diabetes are the plate method and carbohydrate counting, also called carb counting.
 Check with your health care team about the method that’s best for you.